What Gen Y and Gen Z Expect From a Work From Anywhere World

 Recent employee data calculates that nearly half of today's full-time workers in the U.S. are members of Generation Y and Generation Z. It's predicted that by 2025, millennials will make up 75% of the global workforce, which makes sense given older generations are moving on to other journeys at this point in their lives.

-It also makes sense that the role of generational experience is on leaders’ minds right now, especially when it comes to recruiting, onboarding, seating and coaching teams.
-We want to understand the demographics, their expectations and how they view their work, their colleagues and the future.
+It also makes sense that the role of generational experience is on leaders' minds right now, especially when it comes to recruiting, onboarding, seating and coaching teams.
+We want to understand the demographics, their expectations, and how they view their work, colleagues, and the future.

-Let’s take a closer look at Gen Y and Gen Z, who make up 46% of today’s workforce.
+Let's take a closer look at Gen Y and Z, who comprise 46% of today's workforce.